frankzhao/dse-opscenter-api/README.md

+Modified script to define a cluster in DSE OpsCenter LCM
+===

+1. Define cluster topology and configuration in `config/config.yaml`.
+An example has been provided in `config/sample_config.yaml`
+2. Install python dependencies: `pip install -r requirements.txt`.
+3. Run script: `python main.py`

+---

 # dse-opscenter-api-examples
 Working with the DataStax OpsCenter LCM (Lifecycle Manager) API is actually really simple.
 The location of the LCM API documentation can be found here: https://docs.datastax.com/en/opscenter/6.7/api/docs/lcm_overview.html